jclehner/nmrpflash/README.md

 ### Common issues

 In any case, run `nmrpflash` with `-vvv` before filing a bug report.
+Also, try connecting your Netgear router *directly* to the computer running `nmrpflash`.

 ###### "Error while loading shared libraries: libpcap.so.0.8" (Linux)